linshys/Example_Based_Manga_Colorization---cGAN/README.md

   -h, --help           	show this help message and exit --out OUT				the path to save generated lmdb
   --size SIZE			compressed image size (128, 256, 512, 1024) alternative
-  --n_worker N_WORKER 	The number of threads, depends on your cpu --resample RESAMPLE
+  --n_worker N_WORKER 	The number of threads, depends on your CPU --resample RESAMPLE
 ```

-For instance, you can run command like this:
+For instance, you can run the command like this:

 ```
 python prepare_data.py --out ../train_datasets/Sketch_train_lmdb --n_worker 20 --size 256 E:/Dataset/animefaces256cleaner